Streptococcus gallolyticus

 Divided in 3 subspecies:

-Streptococcus gallolyticus subsp. macedonicus (Tsakalidou et al. 1998) Schlegel et al. 2003 (synonym: S. waius Flint et al. 1999)
+- Streptococcus gallolyticus subsp. macedonicus (Tsakalidou et al. 1998) Schlegel et al. 2003 (synonym: S. waius Flint et al. 1999),

-Streptococcus gallolyticus subsp. pasteurianus (Poyart et al. 2002) Schlegel et al. 2003.
+- Streptococcus gallolyticus subsp. pasteurianus (Poyart et al. 2002) Schlegel et al. 2003 (synonym: Streptococcus bovis biotype II/2).

-Gram positive cocci, non-motile, grouped in pairs or chains.
+Gram-positive cocci, nonmotile, grouped in pairs or chains.

-with starch 1.5%.
+Agar base enriched with starch 1.5%.

-Isolated from animal feces (ruminants, horses, dogs, birds, koalas, kangaroos), aliments (milk, cheese), human clinical samples.
+Isolated from animal feces (ruminants, horses, dogs, birds, koalas, kangaroos),

 Involved in tannin digestion in ruminants (subsp. gallolyticus).
+Opportunistic

-Opportunistic pathogen.
+pathogen.
 May produce mammites in bovines, septicemia in birds (pigeons, ducks).

 Endocarditis in humans.